dj-shark31/diffusion_model/README.md

 # Generative Models for Image Generation

-A comprehensive collection of state-of-the-art generative models for image generation, implemented in PyTorch and trained on the MNIST dataset.
+A collection of generative models for image generation, implemented in PyTorch and trained on the MNIST dataset.

 ## Overview